m7a/lo-banana-pi-m2p-edu/README.md

 Introduction to the new approaches
 ==================================

-The “new approach” relies solely on data provided through Debian.
+The “new approach” attempts to rely solely on data provided by Debian.
 This allows for a very stable result and enables the maximum benefits which usually come with a Debian system: Easy upgrades between releases, security fixes etc.

 The scripts for this approach are found in directory `new_debian_only` and are intended to be invoked “in sequence“ as numbered.
 Build operations take